lucianolasala/Ornithodoros_ticks_ENM/O_turicata/Model_cal_eval_proj/Model_cal_eval_proj.md

 ```

 ### Creation of final models with projection
->The function "kuenm_mod" creates and executes a batch file (bash for Unix) for generating Maxent models using parameters previously selected with the kuenm_ceval function.
+>The following code creates and executes a batch file (bash for Unix) for generating Maxent models using parameters previously selected with the kuenm_ceval function.

 ```r
 occ_joint <- "./Occs/occ_joint.csv"